chendurshr/computational-physics-PHYS20762/README.md

 # computational-physics-PHYS20762
 Jupyter notebook submissions for PHYS20762 in AY 23-24.
 Please refrain from plagiarising for future/similar renditions of the module.
+You will have to download and re-run the notebooks to access the interactive plots (project 2) or re-visualise the neutron walks (project 3).

 ## License